MuradAladdinzade/LLM_Survey/README.md

       *  Dealing with Ambiguities: Resolving or excluding ambiguous or contradictory data that might confuse the model during training.
 This can help the model to provide more definite and reliable answers.

+####  Tokenizations

+Tokenization referes to the process of converting a sequence of text into smaller parts, known as tokens.
+While the simplest tokenization tool simply chops text into tokens based on white space, most tokenization tools rely on a word dictionary.
+However, out-of-vocabulary (OOV) is a problem in this case because the tokenizer only knows words in its dictionary.
+To increase the coverage of dictionaries, popular tokenizers used for LLMs are based on sub-words, which can be combined to form a large number of words, including the words unseen in training data or words in different languages.
+In what follows, we describe three popular tokenizers.
+1) BytePairEncoding: BytePairEncoding is originally a type of data compression algorithm that uses frequent patterns at byte level to compress the data.
+By definition, this algorithm mainly tries to keep the frequent words in their original form and break down ones that are not common.
+This simple paradigm keeps the vocabulary not very large, but also good enough to represent common words at the same time.
+Also morphological forms of the frequent words can be represented very well if suffix or prefix is also commonly presented in the training data of the algorithm.
+2) WordPieceEncoding: This algorithm is mainly used for very well-known models such as BERT and Electra.
+At the beginning of training, the algorithm takes all the alphabet from the training data to make sure that nothing will be left as UNK or unknown from the training dataset.
+This case happens when the model is given an input that can not be tokenized by the tokenizer.
+It mostly happens in cases where some characters are not tokenizable by it.
+Similar to BytePairEncoding, it tries to maximize the likelihood of putting all the tokens in vocabulary based on their frequency.
+3) SentencePieceEncoding: Although both tokenizers described before are strong and have many advantages compared to white-space tokenization, they still take assumption of words being always separated by white-space as granted.
+This assumption is not always true, in fact in some languages, words can be corrupted by many noisy elements such as unwanted spaces or even invented words.
+SentencePieceEncoding tries to address this issue.